-- The adult portion of my sample can be used as a reference point for mature language use.
+- The adult portion of my sample can be used as a reference point for mature langauge use.
 Their narratives are rather long and are characterized by 50%-50% division (on average) of simple and non-simple verb forms. - All stories except for one are anchored in the past.
 One of the stories is anchored half in the present and half in the past, and the division is clearly marked by the interruption point (the retelling part). - Deviations from the anchored tenses are not uncommon and are made to serve specific purposes.
-Among other things, they can be used to mark background/foreground distinctions, relations of anteriority and simultaneity, etc. (See also [3] and [50]) - We start to see the use of the past habitual tense, mostly to mark background information.
+Among other things, they can be used to mark back-ground/foreground distinctions, relations of anteriority and simultaneity, etc. (See also [3] and [50]) - We start to see the use of the past habitual tense,7 mostly to mark background information.
 However, due to its peculiar properties and limited use I leave the discussion of this tense out of the scope of this analysis. - The verbal templates are used freely and extensively throughout all parts of the experiment. - As opposed to what was evident in other age groups, in both of the narratives we do not see a decrease in the use of non-simple verbs in the 'retelling'

-- Hu haya holek kol yom lagan

-He was go every day to-the-garden

-He used to go everyday to the garden

-- Hu haya holek im hi hayita magi'a

-He was go if she was arrive

-He would have gone if she had arrived
+- Hu haya holek kol yom lagan He was go every day to-the-garden He used to go everyday to the garden - Hu haya holek im hi hayita magi'a He was go if she was arrive He would have gone if she had arrived parts.
+The reason for that is twofold.
+First, adults often have a different interpretation of the task, and they tend to retell the story in the exact manner they told it in the first place, to the new audience.
+Secondly, adults make pragmatic use of certain verbs or verb alternations to form a more literary language, and to construct a more 'interesting' story by switching between background, foreground, and varying viewpoints.

-&lt;sup>7The past habitual tense is a Hebrew verbal construction that grammatically resembles past progressive in English (copular+present form) however it is used to mark habits (as in 1) or unreal conditionals (as in 2)
+7The past habitual tense is a Hebrew verbal construction that grammatically resembles past progressive in English (copular+present form) however it is used to mark habits (as in 1) or unreal conditionals (as in 2)